 "Spring in Jerusalem was an incredible experience for me since I was immersed in Israeli culture.
 I made friends with Israelis whom I would never have met in any other situation.
-It was a once in a lifetime opportunity that I will take with me wherever I go.
-I was a pioneer for a program that will shake up Israel."
+It was a once in a lifetime opportunity that I will take with me wherever I go."

 Avi Siegel, University of Arizona